Samuel Griswold: Career

 In Georgia, he created a successful cotton gin factory, in 1830, that quickly became the largest producer of cotton gins in the nation.
 One of his colleagues was Daniel Pratt, who later moved to Alabama and became an important industrial figure and the founder of Prattville, Alabama.
 Griswold's village, Griswoldville, was an industrial site/company town with a cotton gin plant, soap and tallow factory, candle factory, saw and grist mill, post office and non-denominational church.

 At the outbreak of the American Civil War, the Griswold cotton gin factory was leased to the Confederate government and retooled to make pistols and munitions at the behest of Georgia governor Joseph E. Brown.
 Griswoldville also served as a mustering site for Confederate and state troops.
 The revolver produced at Griswoldville was called the Griswold and Grier Revolver, and later on called the Griswold Gunnison, after Arvin Nye Gunnison, Griswold's business partner.
-The Griswold Gunnison revolvers are copies of the Colt 1851 Navy revolver and were made with distinctive brass frames because of the shortage of steel in the South.
+The Griswold Gunnison revolvers are reduced sized copies of the Colt Dragoon, round barrel not octagonal (but in .36 cal not .44) and were made with distinctive brass frames because of the shortage of steel in the South.
 Also typical of the Griswold is a cylinder manufactured from twisted iron instead of steel.
 However, Griswoldville was destroyed on November 20, 1864, by Captain Frederick S. Ladd and his men of the 9th Michigan Volunteer Cavalry Regiment.
 The Battle of Griswoldville was the first battle of Sherman's March to the Sea.

 After the Civil War, he sold a portion of his property and retired.